 Without construction workers, our states and cities would never look as we know them today.
 A construction worker puts his or her health and life on the line to create architecture and infrastructure.

 So when construction accidents occur, the importance of establishing the responsible parties and helping the injured construction worker recover damages cannot be overestimated.
-And that is what we, here at the Law Offices of Howard Craig Kornberg, are committed to do.
+And that is what we, here at the Law Offices of Howard Craig Kornberg, are committed to doing.

 In fact, construction workers are not the only ones who can get injured at construction sites, as ordinary people who are visitors to the property or are walking by the site can sustain injuries, too.